ualmarcus/Galicaster-NDI/README.md

 # Galicaster-NDI
-Documentation for installation of a Teltek Galicaster Lecture Capture agent for NDI sources with https://opencast.org
+Documentation for installation of a https://teltek.es Galicaster Lecture Capture agent for NDI sources with https://opencast.org

 Resources Required: